yearico

 The Company did not have any material transaction with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the current and previous financial year.

-Note: 51:
+NOTE: 51:

-Pursuant to the Business Transfer Agreement [BTA] entered into by the Company with Watson Pharma Private Limited [Watson] on November 29, 2022, the transaction of acquisition of one of the business undertakings of Watson on a going concern basis by way of slump sale, at a lump-sum cash consideration of ' 468 Million by the Company has been completed on August 8, 2023.
+Pursuant to the Business Transfer Agreement [BTA] entered into by the Company with Watson Pharma Private Limited [Watson] on November 29, 2022, the transaction of acquisition of one of the business undertakings of Watson on a going concern basis by way of slump sale, at a lump-sum cash consideration of ' 468 Million by the Company had been completed on August 8, 2023.

 Business undertaking of Watson is engaged in the business of developing, manufacturing, marketing and sale of APIs.
 This acquisition will help the Company to expand its presence in the APIs space through increase in product pipeline and manufacturing capacity.